JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ios-dependencies.md

 [//]: # (title: Adding iOS dependencies)

-Apple SDK dependencies (such as Foundation or Core Bluetooth) are available as a set of prebuilt libraries in Kotlin Multiplatform Mobile projects.
+Apple SDK dependencies (such as Foundation or Core Bluetooth) are available as a set of prebuilt libraries in Kotlin Multiplatform projects.
 They do not require any additional configuration.

 You can also reuse other libraries and frameworks from the iOS ecosystem in your iOS source sets.
 Kotlin supports interoperability with Objective-C dependencies and Swift dependencies if their APIs are exported to Objective-C with